TS22082/coffee-logs-react/README.md

 ### Description:

 A web app to keep track of coffee roasts.
+Users can use markdown to create, edit and delete coffee "logs" using markdown for text formatting.

 <br>

 ### Motivation:

 I needed a way to keep track of new coffee roasts I am trying out.
+I wanted to be able to ue markdown to format entries.

 <br>